Understanding customers begins with the basics

 You can dive even deeper using segmentation analysis to analyze sub-segments of your customers.

-- How do healthy and struggling companies compare within individual industries, stages, geographies, etc?
+- How do healthy and struggling customers compare within industries?

 Map the profile of successful customers